 It’s typically easy, albeit with minor delays in some cases, to set up personal accounts at local banks.

 Want to help improve the Turks and Caicos?
-There are several great charities operating in the Turks and Caicos, with mission ranging from social and health issues, to animal welfare and environmental protection.
+There are several great charities operating in the Turks and Caicos, with missions ranging from social and health issues to animal welfare and environmental protection.